KarthikArumugam3/MLflow_Python/README.md

 2. Set the experiment name to log all the results of that experiment within it.
 3. Register the model name - to log results of that model to that model name with certain version for tracking experiment results.

+## Important points:-
-Dynamic model name registering- Additionally you can also use the time module of python in conjunction to the registered model name to log results of that specific model with a timestamp  which will register each model with a unique timestamp.
+* Dynamic model name registering- Additionally you can also use the time module of python in conjunction to the registered model name to log results of that specific model with a timestamp  which will register each model with a unique timestamp.

-But that wont be necessary everytime as MLflow deals with that by creating versions of every run, so for a model with name ElasticWineModel2, if you run the experiment for this model 2 times(hyperparameter tuning) then for each version it will keep a version number with time of creation for tracking.
+* But that wont be necessary everytime as MLflow deals with that by creating versions of every run, so for a model with name ElasticWineModel2, if you run the experiment for this model 2 times(hyperparameter tuning) then for each version it will keep a version number with time of creation for tracking.

 ### Navigating metrics graph within the models tab:-
 You can also compare the results of the performance metrics by using bar graph by comparing all the versions.

 ### Publishing experiment results:-

-You can download the the results as a csv file for reference
+You can download the results from the mlflow ui as a csv file for future reference.

-### Questions:-
+### Things to be covered:-
-1. Hosting the MLflow server on remote host.- possible, see doc
+1. Hosting the MLflow server on remote host.

 # Tensorflow/Keras:-
 Run:-